OSGeo/PROJ/README.md

 https://lists.osgeo.org/mailman/listinfo/proj/

-See the NEWS file for changes between versions.
+See the NEWS.md file for changes between versions.

 The following command line utilities are included in the PROJ package: